chiiyokii/AI_Project/README.md

 df = pd.DataFrame(houses)
 ```

-To use the date, we need to convert into seconds :
+To use the date, we need to convert into seconds, then scale it down to remove all the useless zeros :

 ```python
 df['date'] = pd.to_datetime(df['date']).astype('int64')/10**10